Commercial Gym Flooring Buyers Guide

 Where are you installing flooring?

 To start, where are you installing flooring?
 Is it a large commercial gym with a huge footprint?
 Are you laying down some rubber flooring in your garage gym?
-While Puzzle Tiles are easy to install, covering a large area with them could be a bit time consuming and may not be the most efficient solution.
+While Interlocking Tiles are easy to install, covering a large area with them could be a bit time consuming and may not be the most efficient solution.
 Interlocking flooring tiles are best suited for smaller rooms in a commercial gym, or for your home gym.

 Rubber puzzle tiles also work in a commercial facility where you are leasing a building and may want to remove the flooring if you relocate.
 If you’re looking to cover a large portion of flooring, we recommend rolled rubber flooring.